The Center for Life Beyond Reed

 Next Steps

-After the September 6th deadline, each applicant who has completed all steps for both the August and September internal deadlines will have a feedback session (also referred to as the campus interview) in the following two weeks with two members of Reed's Fulbright Campus Committee.
+After the September 4th deadline, each applicant who has completed all steps for both the August and September internal deadlines will have a feedback session (also referred to as the campus interview) in the following two weeks with two members of Reed's Fulbright Campus Committee.
 You will hear from CLBR via clbrfellowships@reed.edu before the internal September deadline, and immediately afterward, requesting your availability for the session in those two weeks.
-Once your session is scheduled, it is very important that you do not miss it, as it may not be possible to reschedule it, and it is a required part of your internal application.
+Once your session is scheduled, it is very important that you do not miss it, as it will not be possible to reschedule it, and it is a required part of your internal application.

 If you have any questions, please contact clbrfellowships@reed.edu